freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/010_Language_Structure/+page.md

 ## Model

-A _model_ is the root of the abstract syntax tree, and as such the complete description specified by the user.
+A _model_ is the root of the abstract syntax tree.
 It may hold any number of model units as children.
 These model units may be of different type.
 For instance, you can have model units that define the items in a home automation system, and other model units that define the rules that apply in this system.

 <Note><svelte:fragment slot="header"> Models are never explicit in an editor</svelte:fragment><svelte:fragment slot="content">
 The model is never shown in an editor as a whole.
 It is always shown in parts: the model units.
-However, the webapp does 'show' the model and the units, that are part of it, in its left panel.
+However, the provided webapp does 'show' the model and the units, that are part of it, in its left panel.
 </svelte:fragment></Note>